sis-labs/simples-eip-services/README.md

 Take care this backend implementation is used during the integration testing.
 Do not remove it without revewing implementation from the testing projects (irritated-town-it`).

+> **Note:** In order to compile the `common-client` project, you have to start the `soap-client` project since the
+> wsdl generation process will connect to the remote service.

 ### Camel Route (Standalone)
 The `standalone-route` is a standalone version of the Camel integration.
 It is using the stack in a plain